Yesidh/Quick/README.md

     "password": "ayyyyyy"
 }
 ```
-### User Login: in this endpoint we start to use JWT in each endpont.
+### User Login: in this endpoint we start to use JWT in each one of it.
 The only one doesn't neet it is register.
 ```
 Allow: POST, OPTIONS
 Content-Type: application/json